Letter from Bishop Kevin

 If the service will include a Baptism, please send the name of the person(s) who will be baptized to Megan at least a week in advance of the service.
 Please have the Parish Register, Register of Church Services, certificates, and/or Books of Common Prayer ready to sign the day of the service.
 The clergyperson serving the parish is called upon to administer the sacrament of baptism at the service.
 Please see page 298 of the Book of Common Prayer for more information about the portions of the service which the Bishop will officiate.
 The liturgical color should be white, and the readings of the day should be used.

 If it is the custom of the parish, any loose offerings or designated checks in the plate will be collected and given towards the Bishop’s discretionary fund.
 Please inform Megan at least a week in advance of the service if other customs are followed.

 The Bishop enjoys spending time and fellowship with the congregation after the service.
 If time permits, the Bishop also welcomes the opportunity to meet with the vestry or other groups upon request by the clergyperson of the parish.
 Any such request should be submitted to Megan at least a month in advance of the visit.

-Please contact Megan with any questions.
+Please contact the Rev. Megan Dembi with any questions.